tc39/proposal-type-annotations/README.md

 #### Non-Nullable Assertions

-One of the most common type-assertions in TypeScript is the non-null assertion operator.
-It convinces the type-checker that a value is neither `null` nor `undefined`.
+It's a common use case for type-assertions, the type-checker filters null out of nullable types, checking if value is neither `null` nor `undefined`.

 For example, one can write `x!.foo` to specify that `x` cannot be `null` nor `undefined`.

 ```ts